shundhammer/qdirstat/doc/GitHub-Workflow.md

     git push mine master

-No '-f' or '--force' needed here either if you only work in branches.
+No `-f` or `--force` needed here either if you only work in branches.